stekedevelop/Privacy-Policy-for-Olles-Gurgelt-NOE-SBG-OOE/README.md

 Advertising via AdMob by Google

 The application from the company use AdMob to serve ads.
 AdMob uses the devices advertising id to serve personalized ads based on the users interests (which includes collecting and analyzing user data).
+These device data will not stored by the application form the company.
 These links provids the latest informations about the required policies for AdMob and Google.
 AdMob policies and restrictions (https://support.google.com/admob/answer/6128543?hl=en) Google policy (https://policies.google.com/privacy)